-Mitsotakis extensively referred to the issue on Thursday, during an open discussion with noted French author and political philosopher Pascal Bruckner, stressing that “there’s no woke agenda in Greece, as there is in the United States,” something he lambasted as a “tyranny of the minority (views).”
+Mitsotakis extensively referred to the “hot button” issue on Thursday, during an open discussion with noted French author and political philosopher Pascal Bruckner, where he stressed that “there’s no woke agenda in Greece, as there is in the United States,” something he lambasted as a “tyranny of the minority (views).”

-He also said one shouldn’t confuse the protection of fundamental human rights, a foundation of the liberal democratic system, with the direction that this trend, the “woke culture”, has taken in the United States.
+He also said one shouldn’t confuse the protection of fundamental human rights, a bedrock of the liberal democratic system, with the direction that this trend, “woke culture”, has taken in the United States.

-Bakoyanni mostly echoed that sentiment on Friday morning during an appearance on a morning current affairs program, underlining that “there’s no woke agenda in Greece…Greece cannot be lumped in with what’s happening in America,” she said, before citing the ancient Greek adage of “moderation in all things.”
+Bakoyanni mostly echoed that sentiment on Friday morning during an appearance on a morning current affairs program, underlining that “there’s no woke agenda in Greece…Greece cannot be lumped in with what’s happening in America,” she said, before punctuating her point with the ancient Greek adage: “moderation in all things.”

 Conversely, she denied that her ruling New Democracy (ND) party is pivoting more to the right, in light of Donald Trump and the GOP’s convincing victories last week in the US presidential and Congressional elections.
 A reaction at the ballot box by certain segments of US voters, against what critics have dubbed and derided as the “woke agenda”, is now a conspicuous “discussion point” among pundits and election analysts around the world.